TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

    Array of language keys / :ref:`stdWrap`

 :aspect:`Description`
-   This is used to define optional language specific values based on the current site language.
+   This is used to define optional language specific values based on the :ref:`current site language <t3coreapi:sitehandling-addingLanguages>`.

 :aspect:`Example`
    ::